HERBAL TEA: INTRO

 These herbal teas can result in many different mental benefits.
 Herbal teas can be used to help you relax, increase energy and alertness, improve mood, reduce depression, and reduce insomnia.
 It is important to research and analyze the different types of tea to discover which one is the best solution for your individual needs.

-Potential for Health Risk
+Potential for Herbal Tea Health Risks

 Since herbal teas can be made from basically any plant material, there is the potential for the tea to pose health risks.
 This is especially true if the plant matter the tea is derived from has ingredients or compounds that are known to be harmful to humans.
 Most herbal teas sold in retail stores are safe for human consumption, but some of the “medicinal” herbal teas may contain chemicals that can be damaging if consumed in large amounts.
 Herbal teas can have differing effects from person to person, and the herbs and plant materials themselves can contain varying amounts of compounds.